five studio ghibli films to watch this weekend

-We look back at the iconic Studio Ghibli film work of the anime visionary Isao Takahata, who died at age 82.
+We look back at the work of the anime visionary Isao Takahata, who died at age 82.

 Image via Youtube

 The pair founded Studio Ghibli in 1985, which would go on to produce some of the most revered anime films, known for their intelligent portrayals of fantastical worlds, ones that dig much deeper than your average cartoon.
 Isao and Hayao received widespread acclaim for their work, igniting imaginations worldwide with the stroke of a pen.
-In light of Takahata’s passing, we pick five of his films for you to wile away your weekend watching.
+In light of Takahata’s passing, we pick five of his films for you to binge.

 Following its 1991 release, this became the highest grossing film of the year and enjoys a 100% certified fresh score on Rotten Tomatoes.
 In 2016 it was redubbed with Daisy Ridley and Dev Patel in the lead roles, and further lodged itself in anime fans’ hearts.
 It’s a tale of homecoming: after spending most of her adult life in Tokyo, 27-year-old Taeko returns to the country, stirring up a whirlwind of memories and self-reflection.

-This film follows a pack of tanuki -- very adorable Japanese raccoon dogs -- as they are pushed out of their home by suburban developers.
+This film follows a pack of tanuki — very adorable Japanese raccoon dogs — as they are pushed out of their home by suburban developers.
 Despite the very real themes, in this imagining the animals are shape shifters.
 If you can’t see Isle of Dogs this weekend, try this instead.